 \section{Separability and semisimplicity}

 Recall the definition of $\cBH$ from \eqref{def:Cdbicomodules}.
-The main point of this section is to prove that the coalgebra $\Cd$ in $\cSH$ is separable, cf. Propositions \ref{proposition:dot diagram} and \ref{proposition:dotdiagram-left}, which in turn enables us to show that $\cBH$ is locally graded semisimple, cf. Proposition \ref{proposition:bicomodules}.
+The main point of this section is to prove that the coalgebra $\Cd$ in $\cSH$ is separable, see Propositions \ref{proposition:dot diagram} and \ref{proposition:dotdiagram-left}, which in turn enables us to show that $\cBH$ is locally graded semisimple, see Proposition \ref{proposition:bicomodules}.